-16 CH TRU mixed waste containers loaded on slipsheets will be removed from the facility pallets using forklifts with a push-pull attachment (Figure A2-7) attached to the forklift-truck front carriage.
-The push-pull attachment grips the edge of the slipsheet (on which the waste containers sit) to pull the containers onto the platen.
-After the forklift moves the waste and forklift tines.
-SWBs and TDOPs may also be removed from the facility pallet by using forklifts equipped with special adapters for these containers.
-These special adapters will prevent direct contact between SWBs or TDOPs and forklift tines.
-In addition, the low clearance forklift that is used to emplace MgO may be used to emplace waste if necessary.
+The underground waste transporter is a commercially available diesel-powered tractor.
+The 12 trailer was designed specifically for the WIPP for transporting facility pallets from the waste shaft 13 conveyance to the Underground HWDU in use.
+This transporter is shown in Figure A2-6.
+14 using forklifts with a push-pull attachment (Figure A2-7) attached to the forklift-truck front 17 carriage.
+The push-pull attachment grips the edge of the slipsheet (on which the waste 18 containers sit) to pull the containers onto the platen.
+After the forklift moves the waste 19 containers to the emplacement location, the push-pull attachment pushes the containers into 20 position.
+The use of the push-pull attachment prevents direct contact between waste containers 21 and forklift tines.
+SWBs and TDOPs may also be removed from the facility pallet by using 22 forklifts equipped with special adapters for these containers.
+These special adapters will prevent 23 direct contact between SWBs or TDOPs and forklift tines.
+In addition, the low clearance forklift 24 that is used to emplace MgO may be used to emplace waste if necessary.
+25